200 Cartas: Production

 Filmed over 17 days in New York and Puerto Rico, the movie grossed an estimated $1 million after its release in June 2013 in New York City, its World Premieres Film Festival showing in the Philippines in July 2013 and its premiere in Puerto Rico in September 2013.

+Reception

+The film received positive reception from The New York Times and The Hollywood Reporter, with The Hollywood Reporter noting that "this is an enjoyable, lighthearted effort that should well please Hispanic audiences in particular."